-First run - ApplmageLaunc her >
+First run - ApplmageLaunc her ×

 Welcome to AppImageLaun cher!

-This little helper is designed AppImage experience on you our
+This little helper is designed to improve your AppImage experience on your computer.

 R It appears you have never ru before.
 Please take a minute preferences.
 You can always using the control panel. and configur e your

 ✓ Ask me whether to move new AppImages into a central locatio on

 Integration target des stination directory:

 /home/user/Appli cations (default) Customize

 Restore Defaults ● C ancel ₽ 0К